Sudoku: Spread outside Japan

 In 1997, Hong Kong judge Wayne Gould saw a partly completed puzzle in a Japanese bookshop.
 Over six years, he developed a computer program to produce unique puzzles rapidly.

+The first newspaper outside of Japan to publish a Sudoku puzzle was The Conway Daily Sun (New Hampshire), which published a puzzle by Gould in September 2004.

+Gould pitched the idea of publishing Sudoku puzzles to newspapers, offering the puzzles for free in exchange for the newspapers' attributing them to him and linking to his website for solutions and other puzzles.

 Knowing that British newspapers have a long history of publishing crosswords and other puzzles, he promoted Sudoku to The Times in Britain, which launched it on November 12, 2004 (calling it Su Doku).
 The first letter to The Times regarding Su Doku was published the following day on November 13 from Ian Payn of Brentford, complaining that the puzzle had caused him to miss his stop on the tube.
 Sudoku puzzles rapidly spread to other newspapers as a regular feature.

 The rapid rise of Sudoku in Britain from relative obscurity to a front-page feature in national newspapers attracted commentary in the media and parody (such as when The Guardian's G2 section advertised itself as the first newspaper supplement with a Sudoku grid on every page).
 Recognizing the different psychological appeals of easy and difficult puzzles, The Times introduced both, side by side, on June 20, 2005.
 From July 2005, Channel 4 included a daily Sudoku game in their teletext service.
 On August 2, the BBC's program guide Radio Times featured a weekly Super Sudoku with a 16×16 grid.

-In the United States, the first newspaper to publish a Sudoku puzzle by Wayne Gould was The Conway Daily Sun (New Hampshire), in 2004.

-The world's first live TV Sudoku show, Sudoku Live, was a puzzle contest first broadcast on July 1, 2005, on Sky One.
+The world's first live TV Sudoku show, Sudoku Live, was a puzzle contest first broadcast on July 1, 2005, on the British pay-television channel Sky One.
 It was presented by Carol Vorderman.
 Nine teams of nine players (with one celebrity in each team) representing geographical regions competed to solve a puzzle.
 Each player had a hand-held device for entering numbers corresponding to answers for four cells.
 Phil Kollin of Winchelsea, England, was the series grand prize winner, taking home over £23,000 over a series of games.
 The audience at home was in a separate interactive competition, which was won by Hannah Withey of Cheshire.